NTU-Conti-A2/LeGO-LOAM/NTU_Fork_README.md

             /usr/include/pcl-1.10/pcl/filters/voxel_grid.h:340:21: error: ‘Index’ is not a member of ‘Eigen’ 340 |         for (Eigen::Index ni = 0; ni < relative_coordinates.cols (); ni++)
             ```
-        - this (generated with catkin_make VERBOSE=1) seems to confirm that gtsam Eigen is causing the error.
+        - this (generated with catkin_make VERBOSE=1) does show that the ```-I/usr/local/include/gtsam/3rdparty/Eigen``` is being used during compilation, which seems to confirm that gtsam Eigen is causing the error.
-        - unfortunately, updating to Gtsam 4.0.3 can results in
+        - unfortunately, updating to Gtsam 4.0.3 can result in
             ```
             cc1plus: error: bad value (‘tigerlake’) for ‘-march=’ switch
             ```